DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Draw Phase

-Draw *three* cards total from your Mana and Combat decks (you may divide your draws however you like).
+Draw *five* cards total from your Mana and Combat decks (you may divide your draws however you like).
 Non-specific modifiers to draw affect this number (some modifiers will specify Mana or Skill draw).

+If your Combat Deck is emptied, shuffle the Discard pile back into the Combat Deck.

 ### Channelling Phase
 If playing with 2 players, take your turns simultaneously.